-No windows are proposed in the side elevations of the extensions facing Woodbrook.
+No windows are proposed in the side elevations of the extensions facing the neighbouring property to the north east, Woodbrook.
 There do not appear to be any original, principle, habitable room windows to the side elevation of the neighbouring property.
-A new window is proposed in the side elevation of the existing dwelling at ground floor level, however, as there is a distance of over 1m to the property boundary and timber fencing on the property boundary measuring 1.7m high, it would not result in any undue overlooking or loss of privacy.
-Amendments have been made to reduce the depth of the singlestorey rear extension from 5.6m to 4m in depth and there is a distance of 1.1m from the property boundary with Woodbrook, which is in accordance with SPD guidance.
-Amendments to omit the gable and hip the roof of the part single/part two-storey front extension have reduced the bulk and massing and it is considered that this element would not have an overbearing impact.
+A new window is proposed in the side elevation of the existing dwelling at ground floor level and an existing window in the side elevation of the garage would form a window in the side elevation of the media / games room, however, as there is a distance of over 1m to the property boundary and timber fencing on the property boundary measuring approximately 1.7m high, these would not result in any undue overlooking or loss of privacy.
+Amendments have been made to reduce the depth of the single storey rear extension from approximately 5.6m to approximately 4m in depth and there is a distance of approximately 1.1m from the property boundary with Woodbrook, this is in full compliance with the guideline for extensions in such locations as found in the SPD.
+Amendments to omit the gable and hip the roof of the part one part two storey front extension have reduced the bulk and massing of this element and it is considered that this element would not have an overbearing impact.

-Several windows are proposed in the side elevations of the extensions and the existing property facing Oldwood, the neighbouring property to the south west.
-There are no original, principle, habitable room windows to the side elevation of

-Oldwood.
-Although amendments have been made to reduce the extent of the glazing compared to the previously withdrawn application (Ref.
-DC/080911) at ground floor level there would be three large full height windows and one other smaller window in the south west elevation and at first floor level there would be six windows.
+Several windows are proposed in the side elevations of the extensions and the existing property facing the neighbouring property to the south west, Oldwood.
+There are no original, principle, habitable room windows to the side elevation of the neighbouring property.
+Although amendments have been made to reduce the extent of the glazing compared to the previously withdrawn application (Reference: DC/080911) at ground floor level there would be three large full height windows and one other smaller window in the south west elevation and at first floor level there would be six windows.
 The windows in the south west elevation at first floor level would be conditioned to be obscure glazed to reduce opportunities for overlooking and loss of privacy to this neighbouring property.
 At ground floor level, given that the windows are over 1m from the property boundary and there is existing mature planting and fencing on the property boundary, the windows are not considered to result in any undue overlooking or loss of privacy to this neighbouring property.

-The two-storey rear extension would be 8.0m away from the property boundary with Oldwood and 8.5m away from the property boundary with Woodbrook.
-As such, the two-storey rear extension would not be overbearing or result in a loss of daylight to these neighbouring properties.
+The two storey rear extension would be approximately 8.0m away from the property boundary with Oldwood to the south west and approximately 8.5m away from the property boundary with Woodbrook to the north east.
+As such, the two storey rear extension would not be overbearing or result in a loss of daylight to these neighbouring properties.

 Given the separation distances, the proposals would not adversely affect the amenities of neighbouring properties to the front or rear.

 Additional roof lights are proposed in the roofs of the extensions and in the existing property however these would not cause undue loss of amenity or privacy to any neighbouring property.

-Overall the proposal would not unduly impact on the residential privacy or amenity of any surrounding property in accordance with Policies CDH1.8 and SIE-1.
+As such, it is considered that the proposal would not unduly impact on the residential privacy or amenity of any surrounding property in accordance with UDP policy CDH1.8 and Core Strategy policy SIE-1.